davdmrgn/SeratoFolderCrateSync/README.md

 Syncrhonize music folders to Serato crates

-- Version: 0.060
-- macOS only (not tested on Windows)

-> I wrote this for my specific use cases, with the ability to adapt to other configurations later.
+> I wrote this for me.
+YMMV

+## What does it do?

+- Have all your music in a folder with subfolders?
+This sets your subfolders to subcrates.
+- Back up and restore your database (automatic backups when making changes).
+- _Relocate lost files_ like in Serato DJ.
+- Moved all your files from one directory to another?
+Relocate lost files taking too long?
+Find and replace against your database.

 ## Requirements

+- macOS (not tested on Windows)
-- Python3
+- Python 3
   > Python can be installed via Xcode Command Line Tools: `xcode-select --install`

 ## Usage